2007 Syrian presidential election

-A referendum to confirm the presidential candidate Bashar al-Assad was held in Syria on 27 May 2007, after the People's Council of Syria unanimously voted to propose the incumbent for a second term on 10 May 2007.
+A referendum to confirm the presidential candidate Bashar al-Assad was held in Syria on 27 May 2007, after the People's Assembly unanimously voted to propose the incumbent for a second term on 10 May 2007.

 Electoral system

 According to the Syrian Constitution, the Arab Socialist Ba'ath Party of Syria is the leader of the state and society and thus, the President should be a member of the party.
 The National Progressive Front, a political coalition led by the Ba'ath Party, nominated a candidate in the People's Council.
 The candidate had to be approved by at least two-thirds of MPs to proceed to the referendum, in which a candidate had to receive at least 51% of the vote.